• Skip to primary navigation

 Garage mats for light snow and rain

-For those of you who get the occasional snow fall and don’t feel the need to contain such large amounts of water and debris, there are few more mats that are worth your consideration.
+For those of you who get the occasional snowfall and don’t feel the need to contain such large amounts of water and debris, there are a few more winter mat options worth your consideration.

 The first would be the Garage Grip™️ Carpet Mat.
-This is a commercial quality garage flooring carpet mat made from the same materials used for containing spills at oil and gas well sites.
+This commercial-quality garage flooring carpet mat is made from the same materials used to contain spills at oil and gas well sites.
+We did a review of the Garage Grip Carpet Mat and were pretty impressed by it.

-In addition, the commercial materials and quality construction is designed to withstand 18 wheelers and heavy machinery.
-This means it is extremely durable and will last for years.
+The commercial materials and quality construction are designed to withstand 18-wheelers and heavy machinery.
+This means it is highly durable and will last for years.

 Available in a variety of sizes, you can price the Garage Grip Mat here.

-Next is the Drymate Fabric Garage Floor Mat.
-These work well at absorbing liquids from snowmelt and provide for a soft ant-slip surface.
+Next is the ArmorAll Garage Floor Matblank.
+These work well at absorbing liquids from snowmelt and provide a soft anti-slip surface.

 Made with waterproof, bonded backing, these mats will not let snowmelt, road salts, or deicing fluids reach your floor.
 The material is made of 50% recycled fabric that can hold up to 5 times its weight in liquids.

-You can clean these mats with a vacuum once dry or use a wet vac on them when wet.
+DryMate mats can be cleaned with a vacuum once dry or with a wet vac when wet.
 You can also drag them onto your driveway and hose them down with soap and water if needed.

-Finally there is the ribbed garage floor mat.
-Though technically not a containment mat for snow or water, the ribs do work at holding moderate amounts of liquid if you have a level floor.
+Lastly, there is the ribbed garage floor mat by G-Floor.
+Although not technically a containment mat for snow or water, the ribs are relatively effective at holding moderate amounts of liquid, provided you have a level floor.
 They will also allow for natural drainage towards the garage door if your floor is slightly sloped.

-They can be mopped dry or use a wet vac to remove water and debris.
-A squeegee does not work as well due to the raised ribs on the surface.
-A broom is a better choice.
+The mats can be mopped dry, or you can use a wet vac to remove water and debris.
+A squeegee does not work well due to the raised ribs on the surface.
+A push broom is a better choice.

-Made of polyvinyl, they are available in a variety of sizes from 7.4’x14’ to 10’x24’ and come in a standard 55 mil or commercial 75 mil thickness.
-The ribs help to create an added non-slip benefit as well.
-You can find them here from Amazon.
+Made of thick polyvinyl, they are available in a variety of sizes from 7.4’x14’ to 10’x24’.
+You can also choose the standard 55 mil or commercial 75 mil thickness.
+The ribs also provide an added non-slip benefit.
+You can find them here on Amazon.

-With all the talk about winter mats, we thought we would share you with what we think is one of the best outdoor mats available.
+With all the talk about winter mats, we wanted to share what we think is one of the best outdoor mats available.
 Some of our family members have purchased these and have been thoroughly impressed.

-Though a bit pricey, this mat is designed to last for years and may well be the best investment for a floor mat that you could make in the long run.
-You can price it here at Amazon.
+Though a bit pricey, this mat is designed to last for years.
+It may well be the best long-term investment in a floor mat you could make.
+You can price it here at Amazonblank.

 Important Winter Containment Mat Tip

-If you are protecting your bare concrete with a winter containment mat for your garage floor, then the one recommendation we have is to seal the concrete first.
+We recommend sealing the concrete first if you are protecting your bare concrete garage floor with a winter containment mat.
 It will pay for itself the first winter.

-The sealer will help protect your concrete from freeze thaw which causes pitting and spalling due to water and road salts.
-A penetrating sealer is all you need.
-It’s easy to apply and is inexpensive as well.
+The sealer will help protect your concrete from freeze-thaw.
+Freeze-thaw is the leading cause of pitting and spalling due to water and road salts.
+It’s easy to apply and not expensive.

-best-garage-floor-densifier-sealer-ps104A great product that we recommend is PS104 from Concrete Sealers USA.
-It’s a concrete densifier with siliconate sealer added.
+We highly recommend PS104 from Concrete Sealers USA.
+It’s a concrete densifier with a siliconate sealer added.

-Not only will it protect your concrete from winter damage, it will also harden the concrete surface, make cleanups easier and provide some stain resistance from spills and automotive fluids.
+Not only will it protect your concrete from winter damage, but it will also harden the concrete surface.
+This will make cleanups easier and provide some stain resistance from spills and automotive fluids.

 You can price PS104 here.